vmware-tanzu/tanzu-cli/hack/apt/README.md

 tanzu
 ```

-Note that when building loocally, the repository isn't signed, so you may see warnings
+Note that when building locally, the repository isn't signed, so you may see warnings
 during installation.

 ## Publishing the package to GCloud